PaaS - Orchestration

 • Functionality: An Infrastructure as Code (IaC) tool that allows defining and provisioning infrastructure using a high-level configuration language.

-• Use Case: Enables consistent infrastructure configurations across environments and automates infrastructure provisioning.
+• Use Case: Enables consistent infrastructure configurations across environments and automates infrastructure provisioning15.

 5. Docker Swarm: